min2ha/ukwa-site/content/target/46142/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: This Brexit plan will divide Britain and Ireland once more

 The proposal to move the UK’s border to Irish ports and airports risks undoing the hard-won gains of the peace process